-D&ES will write a review summary memorandum and distribute it to the regions and to the FHWA within three weeks of the review.
-Significant issues identified in the review will be reported to FHWA and Department construction personnel at regional spring construction meetings.
+D&ES will write a review summary memorandum and distribute it to the regions and to the FHWA after the review.
+Significant issues identified in the review will be reported to FHWA and Department construction personnel at regional construction meetings.